Clouds and the Earth's Radiant Energy System: Operating modes

 CERES operates in three scanning modes: across the satellite ground track (cross-track), along the direction of the satellite ground track (along-track), and in a Rotating Azimuth Plane (RAP).
 In RAP mode, the radiometers scan in elevation as they rotate in azimuth, thus acquiring radiance measurements from a wide range of viewing angles.
 Until February 2005, on Terra and Aqua satellites, one of the CERES instruments scanned in cross-track mode while the other was in RAP or along-track mode.
 The instrument operating in RAP scanning mode took two days of along-track data every month.
-However, the multi-angular CERES data allowed to derive new models which account for the anisotropy of the viewed scene and allow TOA radiative flux retrieval with enhanced precision.
+The multi-angular CERES data is used derive new models which account for the anisotropy of the viewed scene and enable TOA radiative flux retrieval with enhanced precision.

 All CERES instruments are in Sun-synchronous orbit.
 Comparable geostationary data between 60°S and 60°N are also applied within "balanced and filled" data products to provide a diurnally complete representation of the radiation budget and to account for cloud changes between CERES observation times.